Lyme Disease Diagnostic Market Size and Share

 Market competition is moderate.
 Abbott, Roche, and DiaSorin leverage turnkey analyzers and global distribution to retain core laboratory accounts, while bioMérieux’s VIDAS Lyme IgG II and IgM II assays show legacy firms still innovating within serology.
 Smaller disruptors like T2 Biosystems target early infection with direct-detection panels that sidestep antibody lag, offering 30-day post-bite coverage.
 AI-driven startups integrate cloud analytics with smartphone readers, differentiating on user experience rather than reagent chemistry.

-Regulatory shifts also shape rivalry.
-The FDA’s new special controls for molecular FISH devices ease entry for nucleic-acid platforms, widening the field for mid-sized entrants..
-M&A remains active: Quest Diagnostics’ USD 985 million acquisition of LifeLabs has expanded specimen-collection networks across Canada and the U.S., pressuring regional labs to consolidate.
-Vendors increasingly bundle test kits with digital interpretation software and telemedicine follow-ups, signaling convergence of diagnostics and virtual care in the Lyme disease diagnostics market.
+The FDA's new special controls for molecular FISH devices ease entry for nucleic-acid platforms, widening the field for mid-sized entrants, while M&A activity such as Quest Diagnostics' USD 985 million acquisition of LifeLabs expands specimen-collection networks across Canada and the U.S. and pressures regional labs to consolidate.
+Vendors increasingly bundle test kits with digital interpretation software and telemedicine follow-ups, signaling the convergence of diagnostics and virtual care in the Lyme disease diagnostics market.

 1. T2 Biosystems, Inc